Complex-Valued 2D Gaussian Representation for Computer-Generated Holography: Evaluation

 \subsection{Comparison With Representation Methods}

-\textbf{Reconstruction Fidelity.} \refTbl{method_GI_TAESD_SIRENcomparison} reports the quantitative results of ours, Gaussian-based, and learned representation approaches for complex hologram representation.
-Learned representation methods demonstrate fundamental limitations in capturing hologram structures.
-MLP~\cite{rumelhart1986learning} and SIREN~\cite{sitzmann2020implicit} perform poorly (PSNR $<8$ dB, LPIPS $\sim0.85$), indicating severe reconstruction artifacts.
-Pretrained TAESD~\cite{bohan2023tiny} also achieves only $11.6$ dB, demonstrating that \INR{}s and autoencoder-based methods simply fail to encode and represent hologram structures.
-Gaussian-based representations achieve substantially stronger results: Image-GS~\cite{Zeng_2025_ICCV} attains $17.2$ dB, while GI~\cite{zhang2024gaussianimage} and Instant-GI~\cite{zhang2025image} improve to $22.6$ and $23.5$ dB respectively, with better perceptual quality, highlighting the advantage of explicit representations in capturing high-frequency information in holograms.
-Our method achieves the highest fidelity across all metrics: PSNR $30.7$ dB ($+7.2$ over Instant-GI), SSIM $0.86$, and LPIPS $0.33$. \refFigFull{TAESD_GI_SIREN_compare} shows qualitative comparisons.
-Gaussian-based approaches~\cite{zhang2024gaussianimage, Zeng_2025_ICCV, zhang2025image} produce visible structural distortions and blurry details, while MLP~\cite{rumelhart1986learning}, SIREN~\cite{sitzmann2020implicit}, and TAESD~\cite{bohan2023tiny} introduce severe artifacts and significant loss of structural detail.
-In contrast, our method preserves structural sharpness and high-fidelity reconstructions for both near- and far-focus planes.
+\textbf{Reconstruction Fidelity.} \refTbl{method_GI_TAESD_SIRENcomparison} compares our method with Gaussian-based and learned representations for complex hologram modeling.
+Learned representations show limited effectiveness: MLP~\cite{rumelhart1986learning} and SIREN~\cite{sitzmann2020implicit} yield PSNR below $8$ dB and LPIPS around $0.85$, while pretrained TAESD~\cite{bohan2023tiny} reaches $11.6$ dB, suggesting that \INR{} and autoencoder-based methods are not well-suited for encoding hologram structures.
+Gaussian-based methods perform substantially better, with Image-GS~\cite{Zeng_2025_ICCV} achieving $17.2$ dB and GI~\cite{zhang2024gaussianimage} and Instant-GI~\cite{zhang2025image} reaching $22.6$ and $23.5$ dB, reflecting the advantage of explicit representations for high-frequency hologram content.
+Our method reports $30.7$ dB PSNR, $0.86$ SSIM, and $0.33$ LPIPS.
+As shown in \refFigFull{TAESD_GI_SIREN_compare}, prior Gaussian-based methods exhibit structural distortions and blurred details, while learned approaches introduce severe artifacts and structural loss; in contrast, our method preserves sharper reconstructions across near- and far-focus planes.

-\textbf{Efficiency and Memory Usage.} As shown in \refTbl{method_GI_TAESD_SIRENcomparison}, our method achieves the best reconstruction quality with significantly fewer parameters ($0.8$M) compared to Gaussian-based approaches ($2.4$--$2.8$M).
-This efficiency stems from our compact complex-valued 2D Gaussian definition.
-In terms of memory usage, our method requires moderate VRAM ($2.2$G) due to the explicit incorporation of light propagation, Gaussian-based methods use the lowest memory by omitting light propagation at the cost of fidelity, and learned methods require the most memory.
-Training time of our method remains comparable to Gaussian-based methods ($0.8$--$1.6$ min), while being significantly faster than learned approaches.
-These results show that our method serves as a promising choice for hologram representation, balancing accuracy, perceptual quality, and efficiency.
+\textbf{Efficiency and Memory Usage.} As shown in \refTbl{method_GI_TAESD_SIRENcomparison}, our method uses $0.8$M parameters, fewer than other Gaussian-based approaches ($2.4$--$2.8$M).
+This is due to our compact complex-valued 2D Gaussian definition that avoids the paired real/imaginary parameterization.
+In terms of memory, our method requires $2.2$G VRAM, which is moderate due to the explicit incorporation of light propagation; Gaussian-based methods that omit propagation use less memory but at the cost of fidelity.
+Training time remains comparable to Gaussian-based methods and is considerably shorter than learned approaches.
+These results suggest that our representation offers a reasonable trade-off between reconstruction quality, parameter efficiency, and computational cost for hologram modeling.